The Only Statewide Association Exclusively Representing Retailers in Illinois

 Manager, Government Affairs

-Alec Laird joined IRMA in 2014 as Manager Government Affairs out of IRMA’s Springfield office.
+Alec Laird joined IRMA in 2014 and serves as the Manager of Government Relations.

-A native of Puryear, TN, Laird earned a Bachelor of Arts Degree in Political Science from the University of Tennessee and a law degree from the University of Memphis.
+Alec received a B.A. in Political Science from the University of Tennessee and a Doctor of Jurisprudence from the University of Memphis.

 Manager, Member Relations